wg-osr/walkerga.github.io/pages/monster-lexicon.md

 **Aberrations**

 <ins>Mutation Table.</ins> Use this to illustrate the impact the aberration has on its environment.
 Its also the sometimes beneficial consequence of the [Researching Eldritch Knowledge](/2020/11/10/extra-rules#between-adventures) carousing activity.

+**Celestial**

+<ins>Quest/Reward Table.</ins> Use the quest table to know the celestial's intent.
+Roll both to make a pact for the [Make a Pact](/2020/11/10/extra-rules#between-adventures) carousing activity and other negotiations.